GabiCostaDev/Programming/README.md

 # Programming

 ## Description
-Some Python assignments I completed in my Programming and Problem-Solving course in Fall 2023.
+Some Python assignments I completed in my Programming and Problem-Solving course in Spring 2023.
 Some topics covered include variables, types, mathematical and boolean expressions, user IO, number systems, and the math/random modules, selection (if) statements, and for- and while-loops, strings, custom functions, file IO, lists, and tuples.